Circuit Complexity in an interacting quenched Quantum Field Theory: The Setup and the Quench protocol

-Here $\vec{n}$ denotes the spatial location of the points on lattice and $\hat{x}_{i}$ represent the unit vectors along the lattice.
-Further, we introduce the following substitutions to simplify the form of the Hamiltonian:

-{where $\omega$ represents the frequency of individual oscillators and $\eta$ denotes inter-mass coupling.} After these substitutions we get,
+Here $\vec{n}$ denotes the spatial location of the points on the lattice, $\hat{x}_{i}$ represents the unit vectors along the lattice while $\omega$ represents the frequency of individual oscillators and $\eta$ denotes inter-mass coupling.
 The above Hamiltonian, in Eq.\eqref{infH} represents a family of infinite coupled anharmonic oscillators.
-Setting $M=1$, for simplicity the above Hamiltonian can be re-formulated to that of $N$ coupled oscillators with quartic perturbation:

-We use normal mode coordinates as dicrete Fourier transform of the original coordinates, given by:
+We use normal mode coordinates as discrete Fourier transform of the original coordinates, given by: